How to import product data from a CSV file

 The status area identifies how ready your CSV is for import and will check the following things:

 ℹ️ You do not need to match all columns to start your import.
-Columns that are not matched will be ignored.
+The only column that needs to be matched is the SKU.
+Other columns that are not matched will be ignored and can be matched for import later on.

 File Settings

-These are the file settings as shown in the preview.
+These are the file settings as mentioned in Step 1.
 You can modify them here as well.

 Import Profiles